panzerdp/dmitripavlutin.com/content/posts/051-react-stale/index.md

 }
 ```

 [Open the demo](https://codesandbox.io/s/stale-closure-use-effect-broken-2-gyhzk) and click a few times increase button.
-Then look at the console, and every 2 seconds apprears `Count is: 0`.
+Then look at the console, and every 2 seconds appears `Count is: 0`.

 Why does it happen?